ArnasBiel/Pet-Description-Transformer/README.md

 ## Overview

 The idea is straightforward: take structured pet attributes (species, colour, age, gender, size) along with their adoption descriptions, and train a next-token-prediction Transformer that can learn to produce similar descriptions.
-On top of that, linguistic features extracted from the text (tone, emotion, formality, etc.) are clustered with KMeans to find natural groupings in the data — these clusters could later be fed back into the model as conditioning signals.
+On top of that, linguistic features extracted from the text (tone, emotion, formality, etc.) are clustered with KMeans to find natural groupings in the data.
+These clusters could later be fed back into the model as conditioning signals.

 ## Project Structure